-Chemistry is the study of the composition, structure and reactivity of the matter in the world i.e., what we eat and breathe and everything that we see around us.
-Chemistry effects how we live and as Chemists we study not just the composition and manufacture of materials but their design and behaviour and the reasons for them.
+Chemistry is the study of the composition, structure and reactivity of the matter in the world, i.e., what we eat and breathe and everything that we see around us.
+Chemistry affects how we live and as Chemists, we study not just the composition and manufacture of materials but their design and behaviour and the reasons for them.

 Molecular modelling is the use of computer modelling to understand and explore chemistry.
 Advancements in molecular modelling have lead to an explosive growth in a range of applications.

-- The simulation of the structure and properties of materials including organic molecules, semiconductors, catalysts, DNA, proteins.
+- Simulation of the structure and properties of materials, including organic molecules, semiconductors, catalysts, DNA and proteins

-- The modelling of how electrons are arranged in materials and interact during chemical reactions.
+- Modelling how electrons are arranged in materials and how they interact during chemical reactions

-A general description of Chemistry with Molecular Modelling is avilable here.
+A general description of Chemistry with Molecular Modelling is available here.

 In the Freshman years, Chemistry with Molecular Modelling students are taught primarily with the Science students.

-In both years, the regular freshman Chemistry, Mathematics and Physics or Biology courses are taken along with specialist Computational Tutorials (1 hr per week) and Practicals (6 sessions per year).
+In both years, the regular Freshman Chemistry, Mathematics and Physics or Biology courses are taken along with specialist Computational Tutorials (1 hour per week) and Practicals (6 sessions per year).